 Formula - The price obtained by applying a "rule of thumb" specific to a particular industry.

-Acquisition - The price indicated by applying pricing information obtained from sales of similar closely held business enterprises.
-Previous transactions - The price indicated by previous arm's length transactions in the subject company's stock.
-Asset Approach to Value Orderly liquidation - The dollar amount realized from sale of the business enterprise's assets in an orderly manner (not an auction) followed by payment of all debt.
+Previous transactions - The price indicated by previous arm's length transactions in the subject company's equity.

+Asset Approach to Value

+Orderly liquidation - The dollar amount realized from sale of the business enterprise's assets in an orderly manner (not an auction) followed by payment of all debt.
 This pricing method usually assumes that the business will not continue as an on-going business, which may mean that any intangible value associated with the business will be lost.

 Replacement cost - The dollar amount necessary to reproduce the business enterprise's tangible and intangible assets and liabilities as part of an on-going business.